ogdenstudios/feyrun/assets/dungeon-master/overview.md

 Uzdur is an Archfey with no known backstory, but has bad blood with Oberon.
 He maintains a small keep in Svartalfheim, as he has purchased citizenship through some means.

-Uzdur was able to offer Asylum to the inner cirrcle of the Summer Court.
+Uzdur was able to offer Asylum to the inner circle of the Summer Court.
 They reluctantly accepted his assistance.

 ## Oberon's plot